chessythequeen/Automation-using-Lambda_Python/README.md

 # Lambda-challenges
-This repo contains lambda projects to automate a wide range of tasks and processes
+This repo contains lambda projects to automate a wide range of tasks and processes in AWS

 **EBS_automatic_snapshot.py**
 Automates the process of creation EBS snapshot